 Instructions

-- Grate parmesan and set aside.
+- Grate 50 g parmesan cheese and set aside.

-- Finely chop the onion and garlic.
+- Finely chop 1 brown/yellow onion and 2 garlic cloves.

 - Add 1 cup or ladleful of stock and cook, stirring frequently, until the stock is fully absorbed.
 Continue to add 1 cup of remaining stock at a time, stirring continuously, until fully absorbed (approximately 20 minutes).